 What does this matter to arbers?

 Many arbitrage bettors frequently find arbs on unpopular markets.
 For example the Over 1.5 Goals market on a Belgium 2nd Division match.

 This is definitely a problem for keeping your account free of restriction.
 Bookmakers will be wary of people betting outside of the big events and focusing too much on the likes of the Belgium 2nd Division!
 Always be aware of this and possibly target arbs which are more likely to not get your account flagged to traders.

 Arbitrage opportunities will make most of their appearances in the early stages of a market.
 That is when the bookmakers have just opened the market typically a day or two before the event.
 As more money pours into their books and the kick-off gets closer, bookmakers will typically sharpen up and there will be fewer opportunities.

 There is one exception…

 If you’ve seen any of my YouTube videos, you’ll know how volatile horse racing markets can be.
 Most of the activity generally happens 5 minutes before the race.
-This means that there are often plenty of arbitrage bets available in the last 5 minutes before a race as bookmakers are sometimes slow to adjust their prices inline with the rest of the market.
-The main danger here of course is that you only have a small amount of time to lay off your bet, before the race goes in play.
-You might also find that by the time you’ve placed your back bet, the exchange odds have changed to an unfavourable position.
+This means that there are often plenty of arbitrage bets available in the last 5 minutes before a race as bookmakers are sometimes slow to adjust their prices in line with the rest of the market.
+The main danger here, of course, is that you only have a small amount of time to lay off your bet, before the race goes in play.
+You might also find that by the time you’ve placed your back bet, the exchange odds have changed to an unfavorable position.